jmrichardson/simfin/README.md

 ```

 Automatic feature engineering.
-Using the powerful tool [featuretools](https://www.featuretools.com/), new features are created using transform primitives.
+Using the powerful tool [featuretools](https://www.featuretools.com/), new features are created from transform primitives.
-* We take a multi-step process to feature engineering rather than a brute force of all possible combinations of transform primitives (ie: subtraction, addition, division).
+* Multi-step feature engineering rather than brute force of all possible combinations of transform primitives (ie: subtraction, addition, division).
 Each step involves generating new features using a single primitive, then dimensionality is reduced using a ML model.
 This avoids the significant overhead of generating potentially useless features and processing time.
-* We also initially divide the feature universe into pricing and fundamental categories due to the characteristic differences.
+* Divide the feature universe into pricing and fundamental categories due to the characteristic differences.
 The final step combines both buckets using the division primitive (ratio).
 ```buildoutcfg
 simfin = simfin.engineer()
 ```